Rossland native illustrates non-fiction children’s novel ‘Orca Rescue’ - Trail Daily Times

 Artist Sarah Burwash’s talented illustrations can be found in the new children’s book Orca Rescue.

-Burwash grew up in Rossland, and after graduating from UBC Okanagan, moved to Nova Scotia about 10 years ago, where she has developed a strong connection to the sea.
+Burwash grew up in the mountain town of Rossland, graduated UBC-Okanagan, then moved to Nova Scotia about 10 years ago, where she has developed a strong connection to the sea.

 Burwash had previously illustrated Apple Story by Shauna Paynter in 2009-10, and had her own work published in 2013 by Conundrum Press titled The Far Woods.
 She was approached by the publisher Kids Can Press in 2017 to illustrate Orca Rescue.